-The Human Biology programs are available to students entering their second year of study.
-Our multi-disciplinary programs integrate topics from the medical sciences, biological and social sciences, as well as the humanities.
-The goal of each Human Biology program is to provide a broad education focused on an area of biological science relevant to humans.
+The Human Biology programs integrate courses from the medical sciences, biological and social sciences, as well as the humanities.
+The goal of each program is to provide a broad education focused on an area of biological science relevant to humans.
 Students will receive a solid foundation in life science courses together with insight from the humanities and social sciences.
-Graduates of our programs will be equipped with a broad range of knowledge and skills to go into the job market or pursue further study in research, health sciences, biotechnology, law, education, and administration (check the careers page for more career paths).
+Graduates will be equipped with a broad range of knowledge and skills to go into the job market or pursue further study in research, health sciences, biotechnology, law, education, and administration (check the careers page for more career paths).

 The Human Biology program does not offer any courses at the first-year level.